avishkavimukthi98/Student-Management-System/README.md

 # Student-Management-System
-This is a Student Management System using by JAVA
+This is a Student Management System create using by JAVA